MiGFlug: Company

 Philipp Schaer is the current CEO of MiGFlug.
 He co-founded the company in 2004, with another student at the University of Zurich.
 They initially got the idea during a trip to Moscow, when bumping into a fighter pilot and convincing him to take them for a ride.
 A few days later that pilot smuggled them into a Russian airbase and took off with both of them.
 Later that year, the pair found a legal way to offer those flights in Russia using aircraft such as a Sukhoi Su-30 and the then-fastest fighter jet ever built, the Mikoyan-Gurevich MiG-25.
-The company is headquartered in Zurich, Switzerland, and registered in the commercial register of Lucerne.
+The company is headquartered in Zurich, Switzerland.
 MiGFlug's main business is offering flights in military fighter jets for civilians, including supersonic flights.
 It started with jet flights from Ramenskoye Airport, Russia.
 MiGFlug has been shown on Lonely Planet's Year of Adventures with Ben Fogle, and broadcast on BBC.
 A number of notable passengers have flown in one of the company's fighter jets, including Anthony Bourdain, Zoltán Báthory, Joel Kinnaman, Miss India 2010 Manasvi Mamgai, TyDi, Josh Cartu, "Evil" Jared Hasselhoff, Alan Walker, Jake Paul, Klaas Heufer-Umlauf, Joko Winterscheidt, Jan Marsalek, Roberto Chevalier and Pauline Nordin.